linuxpiper/ansible-arch-setup/README.md

 ##### Dotfiles
 Your dotfiles can be pulled each time you run the ansible playbook by simply pointing the `dotfiles.url` key to a valid git URL.

+Dotfiles are synced / managed using [rcm](https://github.com/thoughtbot/rcm) which comes from the AUR.
+If you disable AUR in the vars file  (`use_aur`)  you cannot pull your dotfiles without tweaking the `dotfiles.yml` file to exclude rcm.

 #### 2. YML Files